-Second, open a Command Prompt window from your Start menu and change to VirtualBox’s program files folder so you can run the command:
+Second, open a Command Prompt window from your Start Menu and change the directory to VirtualBox’s program files folder.
+Run the command:

 cd "C:\Program Files\Oracle\VirtualBox"

-The following command will operate on the VirtualBox virtual disk located at “C:\Users\Chris\VirtualBox VMs\Windows 7\Windows 7.vdi”.
+The following command will operate on the VirtualBox virtual disk located at “C:\Users\Equinox\VirtualBox VMs\Windows 10\Windows 10.vdi”.
 It will resize the virtual disk to 81920 MB (80 GB).

-(Use two dashes before resize in the command above.)
+Note: Use two dashes before resize in the command above.